 Eye exams are booked months in advance, contact lens prescriptions expire, and patients call with urgent eye concerns — all while your front desk is helping the patient at the counter try on frames.
 An AI receptionist for optometrists handles every patient call, books eye exams, answers insurance and product questions, and manages the optical retail inquiries that keep your practice running.

-What Is an AI Receptionist for Optometrists?
+What an AI Answering Service Does for Optometry

 An AI receptionist for optometrists is a phone-based AI agent that answers incoming calls, identifies the patient's need (comprehensive eye exam, contact lens fitting, glasses order or adjustment, urgent eye issue), checks doctor availability, books the right appointment type, answers questions about insurance plans and optical products, and sends SMS confirmations.
 It manages both the clinical and retail sides of an optometry practice.